Nastel/tnt4j-streams/README.md

 Default value - `null`.
 (Optional)
  * `TNT4JProperty` - defines specific TNT4J configuration properties to be used by stream output.
 (Optional)
  * `TNT4JConfigZKNode` - defines ZooKeeper path where stream configuration is located.
 Default value - ``.
 (Optional)
- * `RetryStateCheck` - flag indicating whether tracker state check should be perform repeatedly.
-If `false`, then streaming process exits with
+ * `RetryStateCheck` - flag indicating whether tracker state check shall be performed repeatedly, or number of retries to perform.
+If
- `java.lang.IllegalStateException`.
-Default value - `false`.
+ `false`, then streaming process exits with `java.lang.IllegalStateException` on first failure.
+If `true`, then state check retry procedure repeats until success (may repeat infinite number of times).
+Default value - `false` or `1`.
 (Optional)
+ * `RetryPeriod` - period in seconds to wait before next issue of state check or activity recording operation after failure.
+Default value - `10sec.`.
+(Optional)
  * `ResolveServerFromDNS` - flag indicating whether to resolve activity entity host name/IP from DNS server.
 Default value - `false`.
 (Optional)
  * `SplitRelatives` - flag indicating whether to send activity entity child entities independently merging data from both parent and child entity fields into produced entity.
 Default value - `false`.
-(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended to use it anymore and it should be changed right away for existing configurations.
+(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended to use it anymore - change it right away for existing configurations.
  * `BuildSourceFQNFromStreamedData` - flag indicating whether to set streamed activity entity `Source` FQN build from activity fields data instead of default on configured in `tnt4j.properties`.
 Default value - `true`.
 (Optional)
  * `SourceFQN` - `Source` FQN pattern to be used when building it from streamed activity entity fields values.